A Brief Chronicle

 The Massachusetts ADRC also started with a Data Management Core in 1984, with T. John Rosen, PhD, of the Massachusetts Institute of Technology as its leader.
 M. Marsel Mesulam, MD, the current Director of the Northwestern University Alzheimer's Disease Center, led our then Clinical Core site at the Beth Israel Hospital for many years.
 For some years, the Massachusetts ADRC also had a satellite site based at the Southwestern Vermont Medical Center in Bennington, Vermont.

-Our Center has been based at the Massachusetts General Hospital since 1999, with several clinical trials and research activities conducted at the Brigham and Women's Hospital in Boston.
+Our Center has been based at the Massachusetts General Hospital since 1999, with several clinical trials and research activities conducted at both the Massachusetts General Hospital and at the Brigham and Women's Hospital in Boston.

 Under the leadership of Dr. Hyman, our Center's mission remains steadfast to the original program objectives and scope of the original Call for Application from the National Institute on Aging: